Think it's difficult to grow anything in less-than-sunny rooms? The low light house plants listed here may be the perfect solution.

 Although this low-light house plant will flourish indoors, you may not see many flowers on Peace Lily without some sunlight.
 Move it closer to a window, or use a grow light to coax blooms.

-Pothos (Epipremnum aureum) This hardy plant is perfectly content with low light, however its leaves may lose their variegation.
+Pothos is an adaptable house plant perfectly content with low light -- however, its leaves may lose their variegation.

 Want to give your house plants more light?
 Take a look at these indoor plant lights to make your plants thrive like never before.